-Generally, peony flowers symbolize lots of beautiful meanings.
-Depending on the color or variety, peonies represent romance, compassion, good luck, prosperity, happy marriage, and even bashfulness.
+Generally, peony flowers symbolize positive meanings.
+Depending on the color or variety, they represent romance, compassion, good luck, prosperity, happy marriage, and even bashfulness.

 Peonies are one of the most coveted flowers in many parts of the world.
 Carrying a rich history of uses in medicine and cultivation, these gorgeous blooms play vital roles in many cultures.